swfisher/TMCLearnToCode/README.md

 This means that specific topics which might be important to finding your first job as a programmer won't be covered.
 However, it also means that you'll have the foundational mental tools to study those topics efficiently.

+## Goals
+The conceptual foundation we will build together consists of the following:
+* Understanding the nature of computers and programs.
+* Finding effective patterns for thinking about logical problems in general.
+* Practical programming experience (with Javascript).
+* Practical experience creating web applications (with Javascript).

 ## Three Helpful Attitudes for Learning
 ### Comfort with Discomfort